ericholscher/ericholscher.com/site/blog/2015/apr/10/making-read-the-docs-sustainable.rst

 I've considered myself a member of the Open Source Community for over 10 years.
 In that time,
-I've seen and been influenced by a lot of projects.
+I've been influenced by a lot of projects.
 The Python and Django communities are the ones I've always held in the highest esteem.

 Django in particular is an amazing example,